 Here you can find an excellent structure of work-related data presented in a buyer persona example created by Buyer Persona Institute.

 With this data in hand, you can target your ad campaigns at the entrepreneurs, for example, who may be interested in the corporate software which you promote.
-You can also tailor the emails specifically for marketers who likely face a problem that your marketing tool can easily solve.
+You can also tailor the emails specifically for marketers and entrepreneurs who likely face a problem that your marketing tool can easily solve.
 The specific work-related information about your customers opens up incredible opportunities for marketing personalization.

 Now is time to reveal your inner human-nature researcher.
 Interview your existing and prospective customers to identify their behavioral drivers, motivations, and life goals.
 Define your buyers’ values to make content even more persona-specific.